gustavoarantesxyz/dotfiles/.github/README.md

 ![screenshotbtop](screenshots/btop.png)

-## How-to
+## How to use
-To run, you need to have the same packages that I have installed, and you must place all the files from the `.config` folder in your .config folder and place the `.zshenv` file in the root of your user's home page.
+To run, you need to have the same packages that I have installed, and you must place all the files from the `.config` folder in your `.config` folder and place the `.zshenv` file in the root of your user's home page.

 This configuration is adapted for my use and will work in my environment, if you want to use it you must adapt some things, good luck.